-It is normal for newborns to poop during or after every feeding, although not all babies poop this often.
+It is normal for newborns to poop during or after every feeding, although not all babies go this often.
 This means that if your baby feeds 8-12 times a day, then she can have 8-12 poops a day.
-One reason that newborns are seen every few weeks in the pediatric office is to check that they are gaining weight normally: that calories taken in are enough for growth and are not just being pooped out.
+One reason that newborns are seen every few weeks in the pediatric office is to check that they are gaining weight normally.
+Good weight gain means that calories taken in are enough for growth and are not just being pooped out.
 While normal poop can be very soft and mushy, diarrhea is watery and prevents normal weight gain.

 After the first few weeks of life, a change in pooping frequency can occur.
 Some formula fed babies will continue their frequent pooping while others decrease to once a day or even once every 2-3 days.
 Some breastfed babies actually decrease their poop frequency to once a week!
-It turns out that breast milk can be very efficiently digested with little waste product.
-Again, as long as these babies are feeding well, not vomiting, acting well, have soft bellies rather than hard, distended bellies, and are growing normally, then you as parents can enjoy the less frequent diaper changes.
+These babies' guts digest breast milk so efficiently that they are left with little waste product.

+As long as these less-frequently-pooping babies are feeding well, not vomiting, acting well, have soft bellies rather than hard, distended bellies, and are growing normally, then parents and other caregivers can enjoy the less frequent diaper changes.
 Urine frequency should remain the same (at least 6 wet diapers every 24 hours, on average) and is a sign that your baby is adequately hydrated.
 Again, as long as what comes out in the end is soft, then your baby is not "constipated" but rather has "decreased poop frequency."

-True constipation is poop that is hard and comes out as either small hard pellets or a large hard poop mass.
-These poops are often painful to pass and can even cause small tears in the anus.
+True constipation is poop that is hard and comes out as either small hard pellets or a large hard mass.
+These poops are often painful to pass and can cause small tears in the anus.
 You should discuss true constipation with your child's health care provider.
-A typical remedy, assuming that everything else about your baby is normal, is adding a bit of prune or apple juice, generally $\frac{1}{2}$ to 1 ounce, to the formula bottle once or twice daily.
-True constipation in general is more common in formula fed babies than breastfed babies.
+A typical remedy, assuming that everything else about your baby is okay, is adding a bit of prune or apple juice, generally $\frac{1}{2}$ to 1 ounce, to the formula bottle once or twice daily.
+True constipation in general is more common in formula-fed babies than breastfed babies.

 Adding solid foods generally causes poop to become more firm or formed, but not always.
-It DOES always cause more odor and can also add color to poop.
+It DOES always cause more odor and can also add color.
 Dr. Kardos still remembers her surprise over her eldest's first "sweet potato poop" as she and her husband asked each other, "Will you look at that?
-Isn't this exactly how it looked when it went IN?"
-If constipation, again meaning hard poop that is painful to pass, occurs during solid food introductions, you can usually help by giving more prunes and oatmeal and less rice and bananas to help poop become softer and easier to pass.
+Isn't this exactly how it looked when he ATE it?"
+If constipation, meaning hard stools that are painful to pass, occurs during solid food introductions, you can usually help soften up the poop by giving more prunes and oatmeal and less rice and bananas.

-Potty training can trigger constipation resulting from poop

-withholding.
-This poop withholding can result in backup of poop in the intestines which leads to pain and poor eating.
-Children withhold poop for one of three main reasons.
+Potty training can trigger constipation resulting from poop withholding.
+This withholding can result in backup in the intestines which leads to pain and poor eating.
+Children withhold for one of three main reasons:

-They are afraid of the toilet or potty seat.

-They had one painful poop and they resolve never to repeat the experience by trying to never poop again.
+- 1. They are afraid of the toilet or potty seat. - 2.
+They had one painful poop and they resolve never to repeat the experience by trying to never go again. - 3.
 They are locked into a control issue with their parents.
 Recall the truism "You can lead a horse to water but you can't make him drink."
 This applies to potty training as well.